tsupplis/cc65-apple2-dosio/README.md

 ## Synopsis

 apple2-dosio is an experimental Apple 2 DOS 3.3 file access library.
-It closes a functional gap of the CC65 Standard Library.
+It closes a functional gap compared to ProDOS support in the CC65 Standard Library.
 It uses the DOS 3.3 File Manager API internally.
+We could imagine creating a specific implementation of the standard c library but for size and simplicity sake, it is its own API.

 The Reference used is [Beneath Apple DOS](https://mirrors.apple2.org.za/Apple%20II%20Documentation%20Project/Books/Beneath%20Apple%20DOS.pdf) , File Manager Section pp 6.7-6.17.